TESTIMONY

-A testimony is a particular kind of authoritative statements, S. Authority:
+A testimony is a special type of authoritative statement, see authority:

 -